sclaflin/Frugal-NVR/README.md

     container_name: frugal-nvr
     restart: unless-stopped
     image: sclaflin/frugal-nvr:latest
+    # Sets the size of /dev/shm.
+Frugal tends to have a lot of read/write
+    # operations of temporary files.
+The shared memory disk is used to save wear
+    # and tear on drives.
+Set this to a value large enough to accommodate the
+    # largest video clips you think you may need.
+A good start is 500mb.
+    shm_size: 500mb
     # Set this to your local time zone.
 Please note that this is important
     # to keep the WebUI working properly.
     environment: